Patrick Wilson (drummer): With Weezer

 During Weezer's 2009 tour supporting Blink 182, Josh Freese played drums for Weezer while Wilson played guitar for the majority of their set, necessitated by Cuomo's desire to be more interactive and mobile on stage and less involved with guitar work.

+On April 1, 2026, Weezer released the lead single "Shine Again" from the upcoming self-titled album.
+It is the first Weezer single to be written solely by Wilson.
+Wilson also wrote tracks from the album with Rivers Cuomo, the first time the two have co-wrote songs on a Weezer album since their 1994 debut.

 Other projects

 Wilson records and performs with his own band, the Special Goodness, for which he writes songs, performs vocals and plays the majority of the instruments.
 The band has released several albums, and Wilson has made songs available on his website.

 Almost immediately after Weezer's initial success, Wilson played drums on the Rentals' first record Return of the Rentals, but he never toured with the band.

 Wilson and Weezer guitarist Brian Bell collaborated on a cover of the Velvet Underground song "Heroin" for the 2006 film Factory Girl.
 Additionally, Wilson and Bell were given small roles in the film as John Cale and Lou Reed, respectively.

 He also participated in Episode 82 of the MacBreak Weekly podcast.